Ultimate Douglas Real Estate Investing Guide for 2026

 Housing

-The median home market worth in Douglas is , compared to the entire state median of and the United States median value that is .
+The city of Douglas demonstrates a median home market worth of , the entire state has a median home value of , at the same time that the figure recorded across the nation is .

-The rate of home ownership is at in Douglas.
-The statewide homeownership percentage is presently of the whole population, while across the United States, the rate of homeownership is .
+The homeownership rate is in Douglas.
+The total state homeownership percentage is at present of the population, while across the US, the percentage of homeownership is .

-The rate of homes that are occupied by tenants in Douglas is .
-The whole state’s tenant occupancy percentage is .
-The United States’ occupancy percentage for leased housing is .
+The percentage of properties that are occupied by renters in Douglas is .
+The entire state's tenant occupancy rate is .
+Throughout the US, the rate of renter-occupied units is .

 Housing Quick Stats